intermediary

 In law, the job of an intermediary involves conveying messages between principals in a dispute, preventing direct contact and potential escalation of the issue.
 In law, intermediaries can facilitate communication between a vulnerable witness, defendant and court personnel to acquire valuable evidence.
 Intermediaries can facilitate communication between a vulnerable witness or defendant and court personnel to acquire valuable evidence and to ensure all parties have a fair trial.[citation needed]

-In trade, an intermediary middleman acts as a conduit for goods or services offered by a supplier to a consumer.
-Typically the intermediary offers some added value to the transaction that may not be possible by direct trading.
+In trade, an intermediary middleman or commercial agent acts as a conduit for goods or services offered by a supplier to a consumer.
+Typically the intermediary offers some added value to the transaction which may not be possible by direct trading.
 Examples of intermediaries are wholesalers and resellers.[citation needed]

 Trading intermediaries can be classified as merchant intermediaries or as accountant intermediaries.
 Bailey and Bakos (1997) analyzed a number of case studies and identified four roles of electronic intermediaries including information aggregating, providing trust, facilitating and matching.[5][6]